IndiraFa/XAI_medical_images_viscoin/README.md

 ## Set up

-We recommand using two separate environements for the GAN training and for other tasks (classsifier training and VisCoIN training).
+We recommend using two separate environments for the GAN training and for other tasks (classsifier training and VisCoIN training).

 * GAN training environment